Spandan2003/Spandan2003.github.io/_pages/home.md

 <!-- <br> -->
 <span style="font-weight:500; font-size: 25px" > Hello there!</span>

 I am an undergraduate student at the [Indian Institute of Technology, Bombay](https://www.iitb.ac.in/).
 I am currently doing a BTech in Engineering Physics, a very research-oriented branch.
-I am highly interested in Thoreotical Research and cracking tricky problems. .<br>
+I am highly interested in Thoreotical Research and cracking tricky problems.<br>

-I am presently doing a Minor in Computer Science that has ignited my passion towards research in Computer Science.
-My strong interest in Computer Science is what compelled me to make this website as a way to get people to know me.
-My current interests are in the field of Logic and Automata Theory and mostly Formal Verification.
-I have done a course on Logic([CS228](/courses)) which teaches the common logic used like FO, MSO and LTL.
-Currently, I am doing another course as a sit-through([CS719](/courses)) which contains an algebraic approach to formal verification using set theory in general.
+I am doing a Minor in Computer Science.
+I am interested in a vide variety of topics.
+Presently, I am most interested in the area of Formal Verification.
+I have studied Logic and Automata Theory learning multiple logics like FO, MSO, LTL and DFA's and $\omega$-Automata using Büchi Acceptance Condition, and smart use of 2-player games to prove Closure of complement of NFA's.
+I am also learning an algebric approach to Automata Theory using Semigroups, Monoids and Set Theory.

+Here are the links to the [courses](/courses) I have taken and [Projects](/projects) I have done